 Being extremely obese means you are especially likely to have health problems related to your weight.

 The good news is that even modest weight loss can improve or prevent the health problems associated with obesity.
+You can usually lose weight through dietary changes, increased physical activity and behavior changes.
+In some cases, prescription medications or weight-loss surgery may be options.

 Because BMI doesn't directly measure body fat, some people, such as muscular athletes, may have a BMI in the obese category even though they don't have excess body fat.